sadhikabhatia1812/Exp7/README.md

 Theory:-
 Array: A collection of elements of the same data type stored in contiguous memory locations.
 Accessed via index, starting from 0.
 Useful for storing lists like marks, numbers, etc.

 String: A sequence of characters ending with a null character \0.
 In C++, strings can be handled as character arrays or using the string class.

+Searching
+Linear search is a simple search algorithm that checks each element of the array sequentially until the desired element is found or the list ends.

+Minimum and Maximum
+Finding the minimum and maximum involves iterating through all elements and tracking the smallest and largest values.

+Sum and Average
+Sum is the total of all elements.
+Average is the sum divided by the number of elements.

 Applications: Arrays are used for storing and processing bulk data; strings are used for text manipulation.
 Common operations include searching, sorting, reversing, and pattern checking.

 Algorithm:-